11 Craziest Things Found in People’s Bodies

 When fish isn’t so good for you

 Fish is really good for you—the bones, less so: Physicians found a fish bone in a 31-year-old woman’s thyroid gland, according to an article in Case Reports in Medicine.
 Apparently, a fish bone had gotten stuck in her throat when she was eating, and it had then made its way into her thyroid gland.
 “Fish bones are not easy to be found as a foreign body,” the doctors note.
-Find out more about the strange body parts and their surprising purposes.
+These seafood facts will change how you eat fish forever.

 A troubling type of eating disorder